terryp/metalgif/ideas.md

         - 2:01 to 2:02
         - 2:32 to 2:34

-- Too Young to Fall in Love
+- Too Young to Fall in Love / COMPLETE
     - http://www.youtube.com/watch?v=4WU6DpFFWTM
         - :31 to :34
         - 1:01 to 1:07